berkOzkanCSGod/TopraTek/README.md

 I didn't add (due to time constraints):
 - Error indicators
-- Editing geometric shapes on map
+- Editing geometric shapes on the map
 - Weather data with OpenWeatherAPI
 - Full-screen mode
 - View settings
 - Navigation on map
 - Some details
+- Could spend more time on input-checking